opensourcecorp/workshops/linux/instructions/challenge_6.md

 There was a note in confluence about a process that picks up keys in the local git server.
 Supposedly all you had to do was copy some file to the 'ssh-keys/' directory near all the repos and git takes it from there?
-So I gues try that?
+So I guess try that?
 Then clone the remote branches down, then you'll be off to the races...
 Goodluck!